Information for International Applicants to Pharmacy

-- International Tuition Fees for 2018 are set at £35,700 and will increase by 3% for each subsequent year of study.
+International Tuition Fees for 2022 are set at £19,600 and will increase by 3% for each subsequent year of study.
+However, as an international student on our new MPharm Pharmacy degree we are offering guaranteed scholarships of £2000 per year for all students paying the full international fees.

 Upon receipt of the deposit, Swansea University will issue a Confirmation of Acceptance for Studies (CAS) within 5 working days.
 You will need your CAS number to secure a Visa, which can take approximately 1 month.